Return to the home page

 The first of May always brings garden blooms to mind, and fond childhood memories of visits to the magnificent cherry blossom esplanade in the Brooklyn Botanic Gardens.
 Located near the Japanese Garden, the cherry blossom collection boasts over 200 flowering trees, a grouping unmatched outside of Japan.
 The height of the blooms is usually around May first, and you can check their progress on-line with the CherryWatch Blossom Status Map.
 Then return in June for the rose garden!

-Check out the Bloom Schedule for Central Park.
+Check out the Bloom Guide for Central Park.

-To see what's in bloom this week at the New York Botanical Garden in the Bronx, visit their What's On Now page.
+To see what's in bloom this week at the New York Botanical Garden in the Bronx, visit their Gardens & Collections page.

 In Yonkers, the Lenoir Preserve, (914) 968-5851, open Wed - Sun, 9 a.m. - 4 p.m., a beautiful 40-acre sanctuary, serves as the headquarters for the Hudson River Audubon Society, which maintains the butterfly and hummingbird garden .
 The Nature Center, in a turn-of-the-century carriage house, has a five-foot demonstration beehive with glass walls, a 55-gallon terrarium, taxidermic mounts, interactive quiz boards, and more.
 Educational programs can be reserved for groups.
 Located on Dudley St., off Broadway (Route 9) about 30 min. north of the city.